About Oklahoma City:

 This makes work visas a prime ticket for immigrants to Oklahoma.
 An H-1B Visa is a U.S. work permit that allows foreigners to work “specialty occupations” for U.S. employers.
 A previous skilled workers program had hit its quota in the US just days into the application period as reported by the United States Citizenship and Immigration Services, prompting a lottery and signalling that companies feel confident enough to hire more foreign workers.
 The H-1B program has not reached its cap and offers the best opportunity for those looking to start a life in Oklahoma City and who have professional occupations available in the city.

-Our immigration lawyers have the knowledge to let you know if you will qualify to immigrate to Oklahoma City.
+Our immigration attorneys have the knowledge to let you know if you will qualify to immigrate to Raleigh.
 Getting an assessment is easy, just contact us here and book an appointment that is convenient for you.
 We will ask you series of questions and will spend about 15-30 minutes in a virtual meeting to determine if this would be a good fit for you and your family.

 If you plan on migrating to Oklahoma in the USA, then you’ll want an immigration lawyer who knows the ins and outs of American immigration.
 Our firm has offices throughout North America, but our corporate office is in Toronto.
 Even though our main office is not located in Oklahoma City, if you watch the video above you will quickly see we are able to help anyone in the world immigrate to Oklahoma City.

 Our immigration lawyers have over 30 years combined experience and have successfully processed thousands of US visa applications.
 We are fully confident we can help you with your immigration matter too!
 You can get in touch with us here.